 - If you’re shipping hazardous or fragile items, check labeling standards with your carrier to ensure your package meets all shipping guidelines.
 Checking in with your carrier also informs them how your package needs to be handled.

 - Always have a backup plan!
 We highly suggest including a second set of shipping details inside your box in case your shipment is damaged.

 Pro Tip: Ship like a pro and print your own labels with a direct thermal label printer (see our thermal printer recommendation).
 Printed labels make your product appear more professional, and it’s easier than you think.
 Switching to a direct thermal label printer can also save you anywhere from 5 to 50 cents per shipment due to the high cost of paper and ink.
 That adds up fast!

 Congratulations—you’re ready to ship!
 You can take your package directly to a mail station, or you can schedule a pickup with your carrier.
 If you’re shipping USPS and your package weighs less than 13 ounces, feel free to drop it directly into one of those blue collection boxes you see around town.
 If your package weighs more than 13 ounces, you’ll need to drop it off at a postage counter with a USPS employee.

-Pro Tip: If you’re shipping small packages under 20 pounds using USPS, you should ALWAYS ship in a mail class called Priority Mail Cubic.
-Priority Mail Cubic isn’t something the USPS offers to the public, but it’s BY FAR the cheapest way to send small packages up to 20 pounds (like a subscription box).
+Pro Tip: If you’re shipping small packages under 20 pounds using USPS, you should always ship in a mail class called Priority Mail Cubic.
+Priority Mail Cubic isn’t something the USPS offers to the public, but it’s hands down the cheapest way to send small packages up to 20 pounds (like a subscription box).
 Fortunately enough, there are different shipping software options out there that let you access Priority Mail Cubic rates!
 To see which option is right for you, check out our guide: Choosing the Best Shipping Software.